zhexiao/ezhost/docs/server_lists.rst

 Server Lists
 ===============

-In here, i will show you all exist server command.
+In here, i will show you all exist servers.

 LAMP Server
 -----------------------------------------------